xynehq/jaf/docs/a2a-integration.md

-# A2A Protocol Integration for FAF
+# A2A Protocol Integration for JAF

-This document describes the pure functional implementation of Agent2Agent (A2A) protocol support in the Functional Agent Framework (FAF).
+This document describes the pure functional implementation of Agent2Agent (A2A) protocol support in the Juspay Agent Framework (JAF).

 ## Overview

-The A2A integration allows FAF agents to communicate with other A2A-compatible agents using the standardized A2A protocol while maintaining FAF's core functional programming principles.
+The A2A integration allows JAF agents to communicate with other A2A-compatible agents using the standardized A2A protocol while maintaining JAF's core functional programming principles.

 ## Key Features

 - **Pure Functional Implementation**: All A2A functionality implemented as pure functions
-- **Zero Breaking Changes**: Existing FAF agents work unchanged
+- **Zero Breaking Changes**: Existing JAF agents work unchanged
-- **Automatic Protocol Translation**: FAF ↔ A2A message conversion
+- **Automatic Protocol Translation**: JAF ↔ A2A message conversion
 - **Agent Discovery**: Automatic Agent Card generation
 - **Multiple Transport Support**: JSON-RPC over HTTP(S)
 - **Streaming Support**: Server-Sent Events for real-time updates